 “I just received a letter of reprimand.
 It says that I have three days to respond.
 What should I do?”
 As the top Honolulu Letter of Reprimand (GOMOR) Lawyer, this is a question we hear quite often.

 If you find yourself in this situation, we want you to know you’re not alone.
-The legal team at Mark.
-A. Bridges is here to support and guide you through this uncertain time.
+The legal team at Ganz and Bridges Law Office is here to support and guide you through this uncertain time.
 Let’s begin by going into further detail as to what happens when you receive a letter of reprimand.

 Table of Contents

 - Understanding a GOMOR

 - The Seriousness of a Letter of Reprimand

 - What Happens When You Get a Letter of Reprimand?